 ConsoleRenderer.get_default_level_styles()for usage. #139

-structlog.is_configured()to check whether or not
+structlog.is_configured()to check whether or not structlog has been configured.

 structlog.get_config()to introspect current configuration.

 Do not encapsulate Twisted failures twice with newer versions of Twisted. #144

 17.2.0 - 2017-05-15#

 structlog.stdlib.ProcessorFormatternow accepts keep_exc_info and keep_stack_info arguments to control what to do with this information on log records.
 Most likely you want them both to be

 structlog.stdlib.ProcessorFormatterafter rendering.
 This fix is for you if you tried to use it and got